microsoft/source_parser/CONTRIBUTING.md

      break backwards compatibility and be sure to update the README.md description of the schema.

+### Adding new language support

+Examine the parsers in the `source_parser/parsers` directory and try to work by analogy in extracting the features of a new source code language.
+Be sure to adhere to the schema!

+### Development Tips
+- Tree playground is useful for development and debugging: <https://tree-sitter.github.io/tree-sitter/playground>.
+- ```pytest -s``` to show ```print``` statements during tests.

 ### Linting and formatting in VSCode

 In VSCode, you may install the following extensions to support linting and formatting: